yogesh1454/food-app/docs/stories/BE-002-03-authorization-framework.md

 ```

 ### Definition of Done
-- [ ] All acceptance criteria are met and verified
+- [x] All acceptance criteria are met and verified
-- [ ] Code follows project coding standards
+- [x] Code follows project coding standards
-- [ ] Unit tests coverage > 80%
+- [ ] Unit tests coverage > 80% (Deferred for later)
-- [ ] Integration tests verify all authorization scenarios
+- [ ] Integration tests verify all authorization scenarios (Deferred for later)
-- [ ] Security annotations are documented
+- [x] Security annotations are documented
-- [ ] Code review is completed
+- [x] Code review is completed
-- [ ] Security review is completed
+- [x] Security review is completed
-- [ ] Performance impact is measured and acceptable
+- [x] Performance impact is measured and acceptable